-This is the Continuing Disclosure Annual Report for the fiscal year ending June 30, 2007 (Annual Report).
+This is the Continuing Disclosure Annual Report for the fiscal year ending June 30, 2009 (2009 Annual Report).

-The Annual Report provides information on different securities that the State issues and fulfills the State's continuing disclosure undertakings.
+The 2009 Annual Report provides information on different securities that the State issues and fulfills the State's continuing disclosure undertakings.
 These undertakings of the State are intended to help dealers and brokers comply with Rule 15c2-12 under the Securities Exchange Act of 1934.
-As of this date, the State has filed the Annual Report with each nationally recognized municipal securities information repository using the central post office provided by the Texas Municipal Advisory Council.
+As of this date, the State has filed the 2009 Annual Report with the Municipal Securities Rulemaking Board (MSRB) through the MSRB's Electronic Municipal Market Access (EMMA) system.
+EMMA receives, and makes available to the public, continuing disclosure documents and related information that is provided by issuers and obligated persons.

-Official Statements for securities that the State issues during the next year may incorporate parts of this Annual Report by reference.
+Official Statements for securities that the State issues during the next year may incorporate parts of this 2009 Annual Report by reference.

-Organization of the Annual Report
+Organization of the 2009 Annual Report

-The Annual Report is divided into eight parts.
+The 2009 Annual Report is divided into eight parts.
 The first two parts present general information.

 - Part I presents the State's continuing disclosure undertakings.
-A Master Agreement on Continuing Disclosure establishes a general framework.
+A Master Agreement on Continuing Disclosure (Amended and Restated July 1, 2009) establishes a general framework.
 Separate addenda describe the information to be provided for specific types of securities. - Part II presents general information about the State, including its operations and financial results.
-This part includes the General Purpose External Financial Statements portion of the audited Comprehensive Annual Financial Report for the fiscal year ending June 30, 2007.
-This part also includes the results of the 2006-07 fiscal year and budgets for the 2007-08 and 2008-09 fiscal years.
+This part includes the General Purpose External Financial Statements portion of the audited Comprehensive Annual Financial Report for the fiscal year ending June 30, 2009.
+This part also includes the results of the 2008-09 fiscal year and information on the biennial budget for 2009-11.